Portrait of Alan Paukman. Photo by Daniel Eric Weiss.

 Alan’s career spans his solo practice, roles at Foster + Partners, and retail design for Calvin Klein and Khaite.
 He co-founded Nikolai Rose, a jewelry studio, and Swelter House, crafting custom saunas for private residences.
 His projects have been featured in publications like Architectural Digest, Vogue, and Vanity Fair.

-Trained at Columbia University (M.Arch) and NYU’s Gallatin School (BA), Alan has taught at NYIT, and served as a guest critic at Columbia, Cornell, and Tulane.
+Trained at Columbia University (M.Arch) and NYU’s Gallatin School (BA), Alan has been a professor at Tulane and NYIT, and served as a guest critic at Columbia and Cornell.
 His approach to architecture is shaped by time spent visiting and photographing timeless buildings around the world.